 The report states that Kazakhstani women are sexually exploited in the Middle East, Europe and USA.
 Women from Central Asia and East Europe and from rural areas of Kazakhstan are sexually exploited in our country.

-At the same time, the report points out a positive shift in legislation modification and raise of number of case investigations in part of compulsory labour and sexual slavery.
+At the same time, the report points out a positive shift in legislation modification and raise of the number of case investigations in part of compulsory labour and sexual slavery.
 As it was announced by the Commission on Human Rights (see the beginning of article), 244 criminal cases is a number twice as much as in 2014.

-Besides, Minister of labour and social protection, Duisenova Tamara, answered Factcheck.kz journalist that Ministry of labour and social protection approved the ―Standard for rendering of social services to victims of human trafficking‖.
+Besides, Minister of labour and social protection, Duisenova Tamara, answered Factcheck.kz journalist that Ministry of labour and social protection approved the ―Standard for the rendering of social services to victims of human trafficking‖.
 In 2016, “pilot testing was conducted” in four regions of the country (Kostanay, South Kazakhstan region, Almaty and Astana).

-Since 2017, Standard for rendering of social services to victims of human trafficking is realized in every region, and in Almaty and Astana.
+Since 2017, Standard for the rendering of social services to victims of human trafficking is realized in every region, and in Almaty and Astana.
 Under this standard, victims of human trafficking are provided with common assistance, medical services, psychological counselling, economical and legal support.